E. E. Smith: Derivative works and influence on popular culture

-Fictional appearances
+Appearances in fiction

-Smith himself appears as a character in the 2006 novel The Chinatown Death Cloud Peril by Paul Malmont.
+Smith appears as a character in the 2006 novel The Chinatown Death Cloud Peril by Paul Malmont.
 The novel describes friendship and rivalry among pulp writers of the 1930s.
 He also appears as "Lensman Ted Smith" in the 1980 novel The Number of the Beast and as "Commander Ted Smith" in the 1985 novel The Cat Who Walks Through Walls, both by Robert A. Heinlein.
 It is also suggested that he was one of the inspirations for Heinlein's character Lazarus Long.
-Christopher Nuttall incorporates a fictional quote from “Edward E. Smith, Professor of Sociology” in his military science fiction book, “No Worse Enemy”.